awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-route53recoverycontrol-cluster.md

 # AWS::Route53RecoveryControl::Cluster<a name="aws-resource-route53recoverycontrol-cluster"></a>

-Defines the array of all the clusters in an account\.
+Returns an array of all the clusters in an account\.

 ## Syntax<a name="aws-resource-route53recoverycontrol-cluster-syntax"></a>